docker/docs/scout/artifactory.md

 3. Upload the analysis result to Docker Scout

-The agent records the Software Bill of Material (SBOM) for the image, and the SBOMs for all of it's base images.
-The recorded SBOMs include both OS-level and application-level programs or dependencies that the image contains.
+The agent records the Software Bill of Material (SBOM) for the image, and the SBOMs for all of its base images.
+The recorded SBOMs include both Operating System (OS)-level and application-level programs or dependencies that the image contains.

 Additionally, metadata about the image itself is also recorded: